BinaryElement/ChromaToggleOld/Mapping.md

 **In other words: ONLY USE RGB, DO NOT USE THE OTHER EVENTS**

+With Chroma 0.1.1 you can choose to enable legacy lighting events, letting you experiment with all these values.
+But the legacy option will eventually go away, and when that happens these events will no longer function (again, RGB however will always work)

 # MediocreMapper

 EditSaber, by Ikeiwa, has been modified and updated by squeksies to make **MediocreMapper**.
 This is your primary method of mapping custom lights/notes.